 Contraindications Omeprazole

-• Hypersensitivity to the active substance and / or other components of the drug;
+• Hypersensitivity to the active substance and/or other components of the drug;

-• Simultaneous use with atazanavir, erlotinib, posaconazole;
+• Concomitant use with atazanavir, erlotinib, posaconazole;

 • Children under 5 years old;

-• breastfeeding period.
+• Breastfeeding period.

-Treatment with omeprazole does not affect driving.
+Treatment with omeprazole has no effect on driving.

 Side effects of the drug Omeprazole